-Note that some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as their respective Core Area.
-(AGEC designations are subject to change.
-See AGEC matrix for each course's value(s) in the semester it is taken.)
+Some courses may be met by Required Courses or Restricted Electives.
+Some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as their respective Core Area, Required Course(s) or Restricted Elective(s).
+AGEC designations are subject to change.
+Courses may meet more than one requirement but are only counted once toward the total credits for the degree.
+See AGEC Matrix for each course's value(s) in the semester it is taken.